 Business analysis allows companies to use data and technology to identify what happened, why, and what to do next.
-A business analytics grad cert is a short postgraduate course to build business analysis skills.
+You can develop skills in this field with a relatively short postgraduate course.

-In a flexible online course consisting of four subjects, you'll explore methods, tools and strategies for getting powerful insights out of data.
-Select an analytics course and subjects to meet your learning goals.
-You can study part-time, with the option to continue for a graduate diploma or masters degree.
+In a flexible program consisting of four subjects, students explore methods, tools and strategies for getting powerful insights out of data.
+You can select a specific course and subjects to meet your learning goals.
+Typically, students study part-time online while working full-time.

-RMIT Online's Graduate Certificate in Business Analytics packs in the training you need to make a strong start as a business analyst.
+RMIT Online's Graduate Certificate in Business Analytics packs in the training you need to make a strong start in this discipline.
 The 100% online course consists of 3 core subjects and one elective.
-All students study Business Analytics, Predictive and Prescriptive Analytics in Business, and Visualising and Communicating Insights in Business.
-Electives are available on the topics of analytics strategy, consumer analytics, workforce analytics, supply chains, and financial analytics.
+All students study Business Analytics, Predictive and Prescriptive Analytics, and Visualising and Communicating Insights.
+Electives are available on the topics of analytics strategy, consumer data, workforce analysis, supply chains, and financial analytics.
 You can complete the course over 8 months of part-time study.
 A bachelor degree (any discipline) or equivalent experience is an entry requirement.

-The Graduate Certificate in Business Analytics will give you the foundations to become a confident business analyst, regardless of your industry.
-This course welcomes those with a background in either IT or business, who want to gain foundational skills in business analytics to diversify their career options.
-Whether your background is in IT or business, the four subjects in the Graduate Certificate will give you the skills to fill any business acumen or technical knowledge gaps.
-Upon completion of this course, you’ll have the opportunity to enrol into the Master of Business Analytics, where you’ll develop advanced technical, strategic, and interpersonal skills.
+The Graduate Certificate in Business Analytics will give you the foundations to become a confident analyst, regardless of your industry.
+This course welcomes those with a background in either IT or business, who want to gain foundational skills to diversify their career options.
+The four subjects will give you the skills to fill any business acumen or technical knowledge gaps.
+Upon completion of this course, you’ll have the opportunity to enroll into the Master of Business Analytics, where you’ll develop advanced technical, strategic, and interpersonal skills.

 Business Analytics is a broad field with lots of specialist areas you can dive into.
 Courses vary in composition and, in some cases, you can design a custom program from a large set of electives.
 The study load of 4 subjects is equivalent to one semester (around 4 months) of full-time university study.